Skip to main content

 The Sunuwar Kõits and Their Ancestral Identity

 For the Sunuwar Koits, history isn’t inscribed on parchment or pressed between the pages of books.
-It is carried in the breath of elders, held in the echoes of ritual chants, and guarded by shamans who traverse the liminal space between the physical and the unseen.
-Their myths of origin, their reckonings of lineage, and the cadence of their past flow not through ink but through the living memory of their people.
-The written word has only ever grazed the surface of this deeper reservoir of knowledge—most notably in People of Nepal (1967), where Dor Bahadur Bista speaks of twelve clans, the Bara Thars, mapping the Sunuwar presence along the watersheds of Likhu Khola and Khimti Khola, within the vast embrace of the Sun Koshi basin.
+It is carried in the stories of elders, held in the ritual chants, and guarded by shamans who traverse the liminal space between the physical and the unseen.
+Their myths of origin, their ancestral lineage, and the their traditions have only passed through the living memory of their people.
+Very little has been written about the Sunuwars, apart from a handful of books and academic papers.
+Among them, People of Nepal (1967) by Dor Bahadur Bista stands out where he speaks of twelve clans, the Bara Thars, mapping the Sunuwar presence along the watersheds of Likhu Khola and Khimti Khola, within the vast embrace of the Sun Koshi basin.

-The Kõits identity, however, has long been overshadowed by colonial constructs, with terms like “Sunuwar” and “Mukhiya” reducing a vibrant heritage to geographic or administrative labels.
-These exonyms, born of Indo-Aryan linguistic frameworks, strip the Kõits of their nuanced self-definition, framing them within external perceptions of land and power rather than their rich, self-constructed ethos.
-Yet, the endonym Kõits endures as a linguistic and cultural anchor, defying the erasure of their heritage.
-It reminds the community—and the world—of their deep historical ties to leadership, their indigenous lexicon’s capacity to preserve meaning, and the resilience of their identity against the tides of colonization.
-In reclaiming the term ‘Kõits’, the community reasserts a sovereignty of meaning, celebrating their role not merely as people of a place but as custodians of ancestral wisdom.
+Furthermore, the Kõits identity has long been overshadowed by colonial constructs, with terms like “Sunuwar” and “Mukhiya” reducing a vibrant heritage to geographic or administrative labels.
+These exonyms, born of Indo-Aryan linguistic frameworks, strip the Kõits of their nuanced self-definition, while framing them within external perceptions of land and power.
+This has, in some sense, undermined their rich, self-constructed ethos.
+Nevertheless, the endonym Kõits has endured as a linguistic and cultural anchor, and defied the erasure of their heritage.
+It reminds the community of their deep historical ties to leadership, their indigenous lexicon’s capacity to preserve meaning, and the resilience of their ethnic identity.
+In reclaiming the term ‘Kõits’, the community reasserts a sovereignty of meaning, celebrating their role as custodians of ancestral wisdom.

 The following are some of the Kõits clan names of Thars